dallas/SupermarketReceipt-Refactoring-Kata-Ruby/README.md

 This is a refactoring kata, so there is quite a lot of existing application structure to work with.
 There is a single test file with a single test case.

-You can run the tests by running `rake test` (or simply `rake`).
-If you want to run the application code in a console, you can do so by running `irb -r ./main`.
+You can run the tests by doing `rake test` (or simply `rake`) from the command line, and you can load up the app to play with by running `rake console`.